MISP/MISP/docs/API_Doc.md

 ## AttachTagToObject
-Attach a Tag to an object, refenced by an UUID.
+Attach a Tag to an object, referenced by an UUID.
 Tag can either be a tag id or a tag name.
 ```
 /tags/attachTagToObject
 ```